How To Upload File To Azure Blob Storage

 Set-AzStorageBlobContent -File "D:\Bijay\Upload9.txt" -Container $containerName -Blob "Upload9.txt" -Context $StorageContext

-Now, the Complete PowerShell script is as below.
+Now, the Complete PowerShell script is as follows.

 Login-AzureRmAccount